-Meriwether Lewis is believed to have acquired from Lukens the Girardoni rifle that Lewis famously carried on the Lewis and Clark Expedition.51 Lewis mentioned it in his journal 39 times.52 Most often, Lewis was demonstrating the rifle to impress various American Indian tribes encountered on the expedition, "astonishing" or "surprising" them and making the point that although the expedition was usually outnumbered, the smaller group could defend itself.53
+Meriwether Lewis is believed to have acquired from Lukens the Girardoni rifle that he famously carried on the Lewis and Clark Expedition.
+Lewis mentioned it in his journal at least 22 times.
+Sixteen times, Lewis was demonstrating the rifle to impress various Native American tribes encountered on the expedition-often "astonishing" or "surprising" them, and making the point that although the expedition was usually outnumbered, the smaller group could defend itself.